-Professor Harrell has previously served the Department of Theatre Arts as Department Chair and Head of the MFA Program in Acting.
-Currently, he is the Producing Artistic Director of Regent’s summer theatre program which includes both our professional theatre company and summer camp program.
-As an instructor, he is an associate professor specializing in the field of integrated voice and movement training for actors.
+Professor Harrell is the Producing Artistic Director of Tidewater Stage, the professional theatre company of Regent University.
+Prior to founding Tidewater Stage, he served as the Chair of the Department of Theatre Arts and Head of the MFA Program in Acting.
+He is an associate professor specializing in integrated voice and movement training for actors.
 Advocating a psycho-physical approach to the acting process, he draws from such contemporary methodologies as the Linklater and Alexander Techniques and the Lugering Method.

 Professor Harrell maintains an active profile as a professional actor, director and occasional playwright.
-He is a member of both Actors Equity Association and the Screen Actors Guild with professional credits in theatre, film and television.
-As a director, he enjoys working in contemporary literature and Comedy of Manners.
+He is a member of both Actors Equity Association and SAG-AFTRA with professional credits in theatre, film and television.
+As a director, he enjoys working in contemporary literature, musical theatre and Comedy of Manners.
 He regularly teaches workshops across the country in kinesthetic awareness for both professional and student actors.
-At Regent, he teaches a four-semester voice and movement studio for MFA actors as well as Scene Study: Contemporary Realism, Advanced Scene Study: Major Playwrights of the 20th Century and Acting in Periods and Styles.
+At Regent, he teaches a four-semester voice and movement studio for MFA actors as well as Advanced Scene Study: Major Playwrights of the 20th Century and Acting in Periods and Styles.

 To train actors to view themselves as theatre artists with a unique contribution to make to the art form.
 Such artists possess a distinctive viewpoint, the ability to express themselves well, and a solid technique to achieve longevity in the profession.

 An Inch of Rope, original solo performance piece, Water Tower Theatre (Dallas, Texas)

 Forever Plaid, Pump Boys and Dinettes and Barefoot in the Park, Tidewater Stage (Virginia Beach, Va.)

 The Foreigner, Rev. David Lee, Tidewater Regional Repertory Theatre, (Newport News, Va.)